Mugabepro-1/Mugabepro-1/README.md

-👋👋, I’m Mugabe Ineza Promesse,
+I’m Mugabe Promesse,
-I’m BUILDING stuff.
+I BUILD stuff.
 You can reach me at mugabepromesse@gmail.com, or +250796300511